 2.7 Minimize Current Workbook Window: Ctrl + F9

-For ease of work, minimize your active workbook window by pressing Ctrl + F9.
+Minimize your active workbook window by pressing Ctrl + F9.

 2.8 Maximize Current Workbook Window: Ctrl + F10

-To get the workbook window visible again, press Ctrl + F10 to maximize it.
+Press Ctrl + F10 to maximize it.

 2.9 Protect Workbook: Alt + R, P, W

-First, press Alt, and then keeping that action press R, P, and W one by one to open the Protect Structure window.
-Here, insert the password to protect your workbook and then press OK.
+Press Alt and R, P, and W in sequence to open the Protect Structure window.
+Insert the password to protect your workbook >> press OK.

 2.10 Close Current Workbook: Ctrl + F4

-Note: For Mac Users, press Command (⌘) + W
+Note: For Mac users, press Command (⌘) + W

 2.11 Close Excel: Alt + F4

-Note: For Mac Users, press Command (⌘) + Q
+Note: For Mac users, press Command (⌘) + Q

 3. Keyboard Shortcuts for Excel Worksheet